by: The My Medicare Matters Team

 - Do any of my drugs have new restrictions, such as needing approval from the plan before getting my medicine?
 Plans may add prior authorization requirements, quantity limits, and/or step therapy to medications from year-to-year.
 Plans often add these as safety measures when there are drug interaction concerns, or to verify a disease diagnosis.
 It is also a way for plans to control costs.
 Consider whether these new restrictions will work with your preferred prescription drug habits.
 If not, you may want to use this time to change your coverage instead.

 - Can I keep using the same pharmacies?
 Are there changes to the cost of using your pharmacy?
 In recent years changes to pharmacy networks have been common.
 There are now at least three categories of pharmacies your plan may contract with as follows: preferred cost-sharing (usually chains with lowest prices), network (mostly chains and lower prices), and out-of-network (may not even take your plan and most costly).
 If you can no longer use your preferred pharmacies, you may want to consider switching to a different plan.

-Remember, you have from Oct.
-15th to Dec.7 to make changes if you find a plan you like better for 2017.
+Most Medicare beneficiaries can change plans from Oct.
+15th to Dec.7 if you find a plan you like better for 2018.
 So gather your ANOC and other materials and start that research now!

 For more information on how to evaluate your coverage options during Open Enrollment, try taking our Medicare Questionnaire assessment, which can connect you to free professional advice about Medicare from a licensed benefits advisor.
 And check back on this blog for the next couple months for more Open Enrollment guides and tips, or subscribe to our mailing list and we’ll send the tips right to your inbox.